huppertzmax/GoHomeSafe/README.md

 of a maximum number of closed-circuit television (CCTV) cameras, while minimizing any significant increase in route length.
 It is important to note, however, that such routes are not guaranteed to be completely safe and are only considered potentially safer.

+## Future Work
+Currently the routes can only be calculated in Daejeon.
+The next step therefore is to extend this project to more cities.